anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar is able to correlate the PVR and PER artifacts based on the signatures and the contained product-serial-number.
 Note that this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.

-{{exchangesfig_uc2_4}} depicts exchanges for the PER request handling and the following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_4}} depicts exchanges for the PER-request handling and the following subsections describe the corresponding artifacts.
 Note that "Request" and "Certificate" do not denote BRSKI-PRM defined artifacts, but are data objects depending on the certificate management protocol used by the domain Key Infrastructure.

 ~~~~ aasvg